 May not be reported with another CTE Core Plus designation code in a single course record.
 The curriculum and course frameworks are unique and do not have crossover.
 However, it may also be reported with T - CTE Dual Credit (Tech Prep), but no other valid values.
 Additional resources are available on the OSPI Career & Technical Education site.

 H - Honors

 Each district should establish clear guidelines regarding what courses should be designated as Honors Options.
+These courses cannot also be reported as Running Start or Non-Instructional.

 I - International Baccalaureate